Ben-Rapkin-Oberlin/Econ312/README.md

 # Econ312 Final Project

 This project is an attempt to make a stock prediction tool using mixed datasets.
+There is a frontend included with the project, please see below!

-There is a front end included with the project, please see below!
+Please Note that 1Password1 is Ben Rapkin

 ## **Website (currently out dated)**
 http://benrapkin.pythonanywhere.com/

 ## **Run Locally**
 If you would like to host the website locally, there are included bash and PowerShell scripts to run the project.
-These scripts will initialize the SQL database, ensure that the models have been run, and start the server.
+These scripts will initialize the SQL database, ensure that the models have made their predictions, and start the server.

 **Linux**
 ```